tetrodekazz/Nikon_S_Darkfield/README.md

 There are different plate diameter files from 12mm to 19mm.
 The diameter of the plate is reflected into respective file names.
 Please print the files using with a 3D printer loaded black ABS filament.
 Optimum diameter depends on the objective and the condenser, and it can be selected comparing with the effects testing differnet diameter plates.
-These plates can be used to insert in the backside of condenser.
+These plates are used inserting in the backside of condenser.
 Abbe 1.3 or Achromat 1.25 types are preferred.